• Skip to primary navigation

 Notes

-• Most store-bought ricotta cheese does not need to be drained before using.
-You can just pour off any liquid that is one top.
+- Most store-bought ricotta cheese does not need to be drained before using.
+You can just pour off any liquid that is on top.
 However, if you happen to have a wet ricotta cheese, strain it in a fine mesh sieve or cheesecloth before adding.

 This cake sounds wonderful.
 I love ricotta in baked pasta and now I can't wait to try it in a sweet dessert.
 After trying this recipe, I can't wait to try your almond ricotta cake too!